Segs/Segs/README.md

 After compiling, you'll need to setup your SEGS Server and Databases.
 You'll also need to download a specific version of the client compatible with SEGS.

-**IMPORTANT:** You can find information on setting up your SEGS server and logging in by reading the README.md located in your output directory (typically `out`).
+**IMPORTANT:** You can find information on setting up and running your SEGS server by reading the README.md located in your output directory (typically `out`).
 You can also read a copy of that [README.md here](./Projects/CoX/docs/README.md)

 - Don't forget!
 You'll need a copy of the required CoH client from Issue 0 (release) version 0.22, which can be found through various sources online, or via magnet link:
   `magnet:?xt=urn:btih:c2e7e0aa72004594337d73ae6a305242e23d815f`